elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} The machetes fall.
 What a harvest.
-That is not sugar cane on the ground.
+That is not sugarcane on the ground.
 These are not banana trunks.
 Bloodstreams and skulls yawn like coconuts.
 Here is the sun.
 Here is the blood.
 Here are the flies.

 - {:.sp} The Man Reciter.